 After you complete the Honors Core Curriculum, we will ask you if you want to continue your Honors studies.
 Some of our Honors Scholars will decide not to continue in Honors because they want to immerse themselves in their studies in their major and the various research projects or professional internships they may be involved in.
 But if you have a burning question or two that may fall by the wayside if you focused solely on your burgeoning area of expertise, then you will likely want to design and pursue an Honors Plan.

-That course of action may take shape as a traditional Honors Thesis.
-Or, it may make more sense to structure your investigation as a set of independent readings that you discuss with the relevant experts on campus.
+That course of action may take shape as a traditional Honors Thesis, or it may make more sense to structure your investigation as a set of independent readings that you discuss with the relevant experts on campus.
 Yet another plan may envision pursuing opportunities like civic engagement or service learning so to apply their particular area of expertise in different contexts.
-However your Honors Plan takes shape, it should complement, not duplicate your studies.
+However your Honors Plan takes shape, it should complement rather than duplicate your studies.

 Honors Scholars who wish to enrich their studies as an upperclassman with independent work must have an Honors Mentor agree to advise their Honors Plan, and file their plan with the Honors Program Office by Oct.
 1 of their fifth semester at TU.
 They then use their Honors Portfolio to document their progress as they execute their Honors Plan.